 While many areas outlaw this practice, it is still possible to buy dyed chicks in the spring.
 The birds can be dyed in the egg when coloring is injected during incubation.
 The birds do not appear to be harmed by this practice, but there have been no extensive studies about the effects of the dye on chicks that are not fully developed.
-When the birds molt, the colored feathers are shed and their typical plumage colors return.
+When the birds molt, the colored feathers are shed and their natural colors return.
 Recent hatchlings may also be sprayed with bright or pastel colors that will eventually wear off, but could be ingested as the birds preen.
 The spraying process may also cause great stress to the birds.

-The greater damage caused by dyeing these birds is that the bright colors turn them into a novelty item.
-This emphasizes the birds as a gift rather than a live pet, and encourages many people to make an uninformed purchase of a bird they will not want to care for when it is no longer pink, purple, blue or green.
+The greater damage caused by dyeing birds is that the bright colors turn them into a novelty item.
+This emphasizes the birds as a gift rather than a live pet, and encourages many people to make an uninformed purchase of a bird they will not want to care for when it is no longer pink, purple, blue, or green.

 Alternatives to Easter Chicks and Ducklings